khodges51/MsPacMan_Controller/README.md

 # MsPacMan_Controller
+This git repository contains my final eclipse Java project.
+The ‘pacman.entries.pacman’ package in the 'src' folder contains my controller implementation and any class files that I created.
+Modifications were also made to the ‘Game’ and ‘Executor’ classes as shown in the Javadoc.
+The ‘jneat’ and ‘jNeatCommon’ packages belong to the JNEAT library.

-My controller for Ms. Pac-Man uses a neural network to evaluate the best possible move to make each cycle.
-The controller is written using the Java simulation of Ms. Pac-Man,created for the Ms. Pac-Man Vs. Team Ghost competition (http://joseatovar.github.io/Ms-Pacman-vs-Ghost/).
+The controller is written using the Java simulation of Ms. Pac-Man, created for the Ms. Pac-Man Vs. Team Ghost competition (http://joseatovar.github.io/Ms-Pacman-vs-Ghost/).
 The neural networks are created and evolved using a method called NEAT.
 The JNEAT library is used to achieve this (http://nn.cs.utexas.edu/?jneat).

-All classes in packages beginning ‘pacman’ belong to the simulation, aside from the ‘pacman.entries.pacman’ package which contains my controller implementation.
-Modifications were made to the ‘Game’ and ‘Executor’ classes as shown in the Javadoc.
-The ‘jneat’ and ‘jNeatCommon’ packages belong to the JNEAT library.

-This git repository contains my final eclipse Java project.
-The important aspects of the file structure are described below:

-The /lib folder contains the JNEAT jar

-The /savedGenomes folder contains the experiment data produced.
-The names of the folders inside describe the NEAT parameters used.
-Each leaf folder contains 5 .zip files, each containing the 200 champion genomes from an evolution. /BestB_00203 has the champions from the 5 B type evolutions run with 00.2 add node chance and 0.3 add link chance

-The /src folder contains the Java source code class files.
-The /jneat and /jNeatCommon folders contain source files for JNEAT.
-The /pacman folder contains the simulation code and the /pacman/entries folder contains my controller implimentation

-The /starter_packages folder was supplied with the simulation and is unused

-The MsPacManControllerFinal.jar file is my final released program.
+MsPacManControllerFinal.jar is the final version of the program.

 To run the program open the .jar file from the command line using the java command.
 The progam should load a command line interface.
 If evolving a population, the best